 There’s usually one or two “Urgh!
 I don’t like that at all” moments, which is great.
 That reaction normally happens to the pins we’ve selected for that exact reason.

-What we’re look for when running through the research with our clients is three things:
+What we’re looking for when running through the research with our clients is three things:

 We also discuss emotion on the call.
 In terms of things like “This blue feels super boring, and not at all the way we want our brand to be taken.”